 How to prepare for cataract surgery

 On the day of the surgery, you will be given eye drops that include an antibiotic.
 You will have a small plastic tube inserted into a vein in your arm.
 You might be given an injection around the eye or eye drops to make the eye go numb.
-Most people have a local anaesthetic, although some have a general anaesthetic.
+Most people have a local anaesthetic and light sedation, although some have a general anaesthetic.

 Your doctor can give you more information to help you prepare for the operation.

 During the procedure you will be asked to lie on your back for up to 45 minutes.
 The doctor will make a small cut in the eye to remove the cloudy lens and to insert the plastic lens.
 There will always be medical staff to talk to during the procedure.
 If you have any problems, you should tell one of the staff.

 Your doctor will probably place a pad over the eye that was operated on.
 You might have some pain or discomfort in that eye.
 If you do, you should tell a nurse or doctor so they can give you something to ease the pain.
 You will be given eye drops and told how long you need to take them for.

 Cataract surgery is an outpatient procedure and does not require an overnight stay.
 You should not drive until your vision has returned to normal so you will need someone to take you home.